-Upfirst’s AI receptionist works well out of the box: it greets callers, collects name/number/email, takes messages, and keeps conversations on track.
+Upfirst's AI receptionist works well out of the box: it greets callers, collects name, number, and email, takes messages, and keeps conversations on track.

-But the real power comes from customizing it—adding your own instructions so it can answer questions, qualify leads, schedule appointments, and transfer calls intelligently.
+But the real power comes from customizing it.
+Adding your own instructions lets it answer questions, qualify leads, schedule appointments, and transfer calls intelligently.

 This guide explains how to structure your instructions, where each type of information should go, and the common mistakes to avoid.